 We seek to align executives' interests with shareholder interests through our Stock Ownership and Retention Policy (the "Policy").
 We believe that by encouraging our executives to maintain a meaningful equity interest in the Company, we will enhance the link between our executives and shareholders.
-Under the revised Policy, effective October 1, 2021, an executive must meet his or her minimum ownership requirement within five years from the date of his or her employment or promotion.
+Under the Policy, an executive must meet his or her minimum ownership requirement within five years from the date of his or her employment or promotion.
 In the event that an executive is further promoted to a position with a higher ownership requirement, the five-year period restarts on the effective date of the promotion.